 “Human beings in a number of instances prefer negative recognition as opposed to no recognition at all.”

 In our last blog post we touched on the benefits of separating intrinsic motives (i.e. development) from extrinsic motives (i.e. increases in fixed pay) during the performance review process.
 For some companies this concept might seem alien, especially in firms that have used money and salary increments as a primary motivator.
 But it’s important to get this right, because lack of development focus is a big reason why performance appraisals fail.

 So exactly what are development-centric reviews; and why do we need them?

-In a nutshell, they involve more collaboration between managers and employees, and more ownership for the employee; development-focused questions; and the use of a goal or OKR system to plan and execute change.
+In a nutshell, these performance review forms involve more collaboration between managers and employees, and more ownership for the employee; development-focused questions; and the use of a goal or OKR system to plan and execute change.
 They also take place within a wider growth-oriented culture, which supports the review process on an ongoing basis.

 Development vs. accountability